 At least the 8 Series’ boot is on a par with the Bentley and Mercedes at 350 litres, although that’s with its fabric roof up.
 With it down (which takes just 15 seconds up to 31mph) some of that space is robbed to store it.
 So, where a large suitcase plus some soft bags will fit on a rainy day, you’ll have to rethink your outfits if you want the wind in your hair.

 And you will, especially if you go for the 530hp M850i petrol which sounds superb with its sports exhaust when testing its staggering 3.2 second 0-62mph sprint time.
-The only other engine option is a 320hp 840d diesel, which, being a diesel, sounds far less engaging.
-It’s still fast though (0-62mph arrives in 5.2 seconds) and will use a lot less fuel.
-All things considered, it’s the cheaper diesel that makes the most sense, but keen drivers with a large fuel budget will love the petrol’s added theatre.
+The only other engine option is a 333hp 840i, which is a touch less engaging.
+It’s still fast though (0-62mph arrives in 5.5 seconds) and will use less fuel.

 Open top cars (especially big ones like the 8 Series) are usually noticeably less rigid to drive than cars with roofs, because quite literally there’s nothing solid connecting them up top.
 This normally results in some shuddering through the body over bumps, but not here, because you’d struggle to tell any difference in comfort at low speeds around town.